ComNets-Bremen/ops-on-the-bench/README.md

 Here are the worker side details.
 The code related to the worker is available in the `manager/utils` folder.

+- The code and other files that implement the worker

   - `worker.py` - implements the worker called through the REDIS queue which calls other functions (in `opsrun.py`)

   - `opsrun.py` - implements the functions that run simulations and process results

   - `worker_utils.py` - implements the some helper functions required by other functions

   - `dropboxops.py` - implements all operations related to uploading results to a DropBox account

   - `Docker` - spec to create the OPS based Docker image

   - `stat-list.txt` - contains the details of each stat used in the results processing

   - `net-list.txt` - contains the details of all the network names possible to be simulated which are required when extracting results using the `scavetool`

   - `queue-sim.py` and `omnetpp.ini` are to run test simulations without the Django front-end

 - Dependancies
 ```bash